 - 2-3 sprigs fresh rosemary

-Place the flank steak in the marinade, press out any excess air from the bag, and seal tightly.
-Using your hands, massage the marinade around the meat.
+- Place the flank steak in the marinade, press out any excess air from the bag, and seal tightly.
+Using your hands, massage the marinade around the meat to ensure it is evenly covered.
 Refrigerate for at least 2 hours, or up to 24 hours.

-Preheat your grill for direct heat grilling at 450 degrees F. Grill the steak for 4-5 minutes per side, or until an internal thermometer reads 130-135 degrees F for medium rare.
+- Preheat your grill for direct heat grilling at 450 degrees F. Grill the steak for 4-5 minutes per side, or until an internal thermometer reads 130-135 degrees F for medium rare or around 145 degrees for medium.
 Remove the steak from the grill to a cutting board and allow to rest for 10-15 minutes.

 - Slice the steak into thin strips against the grain (perpendicular to the long strands of muscle) and enjoy!